jessesuen/kustomize-examples/image-transform-crd/README.md

       which:
         has:
           containers:
-            # the image field below was updated by image transformation, because the
+            # the image field below was updated by image transformation, because the containers
-            # structure is similar to k8s types
+            # structure is something which appears similar to native k8s types
           - image: guestbook:v2
             name: guestbook
           containerz: